 Remember The Children Of Kisumo

 People of Kisumu were sad.
 This year had gone unabashed.
 It was a very bad year, bad.
-It was bad a year made bad by words and things of men of politics.
+It was bad a year made bad by words and deeds of men of politics.
 We were not sad because sirkal, the government, was punishing us because of Oginga, that one we were now used to the way a fisherman is used to the buttocks of his fellow fisherman.
-Ja nam ong’iyo gi olund wadgi, we Luos say.
+Ja nam ong’iyo gi olund wadgi, a Luo fisherman will always say.

-We were up in Kibuye this Saturday morning, glooming to each other badmouthing teachers in public and sassing the politicians.
+We were up in Kibuye this Saturday morning, glooming to each other, badmouthing the teachers who caned us, and sassing the politicians.
 Magak was cynical about authority in any form.
-I had a knee-jerk fear of Kenyatta based on Senior Chief Ogwang’s tendency to send his “youths” to clobber people.
-I saw some notorius Chief Ogwang men in the crowd and remembered what my father had said.
-Some suit-wearing Okuyu old man with the crown and guns (his term) will come to Kisumu to weasele a bright working man like Oginga out of the love and support from his people.
+I, on the other hand, had a knee-jerk fear of Kenyatta based on Senior Chief Ogwang’s tendency to send his “youths” to clobber people in Nyalenda and Manyata and Pandpieri and Kondele... in the villages and in the slums of Nyawita and Obunga.
+I saw some notorius Ogwang men in the crowd and remembered what my father had said.
+Some suit-wearing Okuyu old man with the crown and guns (his term) will come to Kisumu to weasel and wrestle a bright working man like Oginga out of the love and support from his people.
 He would try and mess things up in Russia.
-Somehow or other he had
+Somehow or other, he had

-put the shadows in us and is in the process of taking the sun, wan
+put the shadows in us and was in the process of taking the sun, wan

 glowing red of some memory of sommerset, of Kisumuans into himself.